Dagenham & Redbridge F.C.: 2007–2015: Football League

-Dagenham & Redbridge played its first match in the Football League on 11 August 2007, a 1–0 defeat to Stockport County.
+Dagenham & Redbridge played their first match in the Football League on 11 August 2007, a 1–0 defeat to Stockport County.
 The club won its first Football League game at home to Lincoln City on 1 September 2007.
 The Daggers finished the season in 20th place, ensuring a second season of Football League competition.
-The following season, the Daggers reached their highest ever position of eighth.
-They narrowly missed out on the League Two play-offs after losing to Shrewsbury Town at home on the final day of the season.
+The following season, the Daggers reached their highest position in the English footballing pyramid yet, an 8th place finish in League Two, where they narrowly missed out on the League Two play-offs after losing to Shrewsbury Town at home on the final day of the season.

 The 2009–10 season saw the Daggers promoted from League Two to League One via the play-offs.
-They defeated Rotherham United in a dramatic 3–2 play-off final at Wembley on 30 May 2010.
-Twice the Daggers took the lead, only to concede moments later.
-Jon Nurse regained the advantage for Dagenham & Redbridge, scoring a scrappy 70th-minute winner.
-The Daggers first game in League One was a 2–0 defeat to Sheffield Wednesday.
-It was an unsuccessful season in League One as they finished 21st and were relegated on the last day of the 2010–11 season back to League Two.
+They defeated Rotherham United in a dramatic play-off final at Wembley which ended 3-2 to Dagenham.
+The Daggers took the lead twice, only to concede moments later on both occasions.
+Jon Nurse regained the advantage for Dagenham & Redbridge, scoring a 70th-minute winner.
+The Daggers’ first game in League One was a 2–0 defeat to Sheffield Wednesday, which set the scene for the rest of the season, and they finished 21st and were relegated on the last day of the 2010–11 season back to League Two.

-They eventually finished the 2011–12 season in 19th place back in League Two.
-John Still left the club during the 2012–13 season to join Luton Town after nine years at the helm.
-The Daggers would finish in 22nd.
+Their first season back in League Two resulted in a 19th place finish.
+Manager John Still left the club during the 2012–13 season to join Luton Town after nine years at the helm.
+The Daggers would end up finishing 22nd that season, narrowly avoiding relegation back into non-league football by a single spot.
 Following the club's safety from relegation, Wayne Burnett was appointed as manager on a permanent basis after a spell as caretaker manager.
-Despite an inconsistent start to the 2013–14 season, Dagenham & Redbridge finished in a respectable ninth place.
+Despite an inconsistent start to the 2013–14 season, Dagenham & Redbridge finished in ninth place.